aws-samples/aws-healthcare-lifescience-ai-ml-sample-notebooks/workshops/Pharma_Manufacturing_Compliance_Bedrock_GenAI/README.md

 - AWS CLI, configured for your account.
 - Docker.
 - A CloudFormation template named cf.yaml.
+- In the docker/app.py on line 276 set your password for the Gradio app

 ## Getting Started
 Clone the Repository